-In the early 1980s, Andria Spindel, President and CEO of March of Dimes Canada, spoke at the local Rotary Club which had just been formed in the Don Valley area (near March of Dimes’ head office), and was able to secure Mr. Lawson and a number of Rotary members as volunteers.
+In the early 1980s, March of Dimes Canada was able to secure Mr. Lawson and a number of Rotary members as volunteers after a representative spoke at the local Rotary Club which had just been formed in the Don Valley area (near March of Dimes' head office).
 He remained a very active volunteer until he and his wife, Vivian, retired to Florida where they now live for half the year.

 Harry Lawson’s philanthropic spirit came early, as a result of his impoverished childhood.

 “I came from nothing.
 My father was 28 years older than my mother, and they were dirt poor.
 My goal was to get out of school and work to help pay the bills,” says Harry.

 “My mother worked as a domestic and she was a songstress.
 My father played in the Salvation Army band and they met in the band.
 I was brought up in the Salvation Army, and the Army had a strong influence on me.
 I was involved in the Church and my wife and I sang in the choir.
 We met there and we still have a strong faith, that includes giving back,” he continues.

 Harry Lawson has not only given the gift of his time and expertise to March of Dimes, but is also a major donor, and has pledged a legacy gift.

 “March of Dimes has always been in my Will.
 The organization does great work and as Board Chair I visited some of the towns in which its work is very visible,” he says.